jlparkI/xGPR/docs/initialization_tutorial.rst

-Alternatively, let's say you have 100 numpy files (.npy) on disk, each of which is an N x M array of features, and 100 corresponding numpy files that are 1d arrays containing the regression labels.
+Alternatively, let's say you have 100 numpy files (.npy) on disk, each of which is a 2d (fixed vector) or 3d (graphs, sequences) array of features, and 100 corresponding numpy files that are 1d arrays containing the regression labels.
 The filepaths to these files (can be relative or absolute) are stored in two lists called xfiles and yfiles.
 In this case, to build a dataset, do the following:::

   from xGPR import build_offline_fixed_vector_dataset

-  my_dataset = build_offline_fixed_vector_dataset(xfiles, yfiles,
+  my_dataset = build_offline_np_dataset(xfiles, yfiles,
                   chunk_size = 2000, skip_safety_checks = False)